Separation is Optimal for LQR under Intermittent Feedback: Optimality of Symmetric Policies

 \section{Optimality of Symmetric Policies}

-To prove the optimality of symmetric policies, we employ dynamic programming (DP).
+To prove the optimality of symmetric policies, we employ DP.
 We first state the DP recursion.
-Let the value function at time \(k\) be \(V_k(I_k^{\mathcal S})\), where \(I_k^{\mathcal S}\) denotes the information available at the switch, and let \(g_k(I_k^{\mathcal S})\) denote the corresponding stage cost.
+Let the value function at time \(k\) be \(V_k(I_k^{\mathcal S})\), where \(I_k^{\mathcal S}\) denotes the information available at the scheduler, and let \(g_k(I_k^{\mathcal S})\) denote the corresponding stage cost.
 The DP recursion is